rethinkdb/rethinkdb-rs/api/ruby/index.md

 r.epoch_time(epoch_time) &rarr; time
 {% endapibody %}

 Create a time object based on seconds since epoch.
-The first argument is a float and will be rounded to three decimal places (millisecond-precision).
+The first argument is a double and will be rounded to three decimal places (millisecond-precision).

 __Example:__ Update the birthdate of the user "John" to November 3rd, 1986.